Debugging, profiling and tests¶

 Profile report files¶

-The function call graph contains a node for each function that has been called in the profiled code.
+The call graph contains a node for each function that has been called in the profiled code.
 The color of the node gives you a hint about how much of the total time was spent inside a specific function.
 Blue nodes represent functions with low total running time and red nodes represent functions with high total running time.
 The nodes have the following layout:

 First row is the name of the function.
 Second row is the percentage of the running time spent in this function and all its children.
 Third row (in parentheses) is the percentage of the running time spent in this function alone.
 The forth row is the total number of times this function was called (including recursive calls).